 Temporary storage: scenarios that require quick access to data.

-High-performance I/O operations: applications that require high read and write speed, such as databases, and log record and analysis applications.
+High I/O operations: Ideal for applications that require high read and write speeds, such as databases, log record, and analysis.

 Advantages: